Major Emblem

-Major Emblem (メジャーエンブレム, foaled 26 March 2013) is a Japanese Thoroughbred racehorse and broodmare.
+Major Emblem (メジャーエンブレム, Mejā Enburemu) is a Japanese Thoroughbred racehorse and broodmare.
 As a juvenile in 2015 she was the best filly of her generation in Japan, winning three of her four races including the Hanshin Juvenile Fillies and taking the JRA Award for Best Two-Year-Old Filly.
 In the following year she won two of her three races, adding a second major success when she defeated male opposition to take the NHK Mile Cup.

 Background

 Major Emblem is a chestnut mare with a white blaze and a long white sock on her left hind leg bred in Hokkaido by Northern Farm.
 During her racing career she was trained by Yasuhito Tamura and carried the black, red and yellow silks of Sunday Racing.
 She was ridden in all of her major races by Christophe Lemaire.

 She was from the fifth crop of foals sired by Daiwa Major, an outstanding miler whose wins included the Tenno Sho, Mile Championship and Yasuda Kinen.
 As a breeding stallion he has also sired Admire Mars, Curren Black Hill (NHK Mile Cup), Reine Minoru (Oka Sho) and Epice Arome (Centaur Stakes).
 Major Emblem's dam Catchy Title showed good racing ability, winning five of her 20 races between July 2006 and March 2009.
 Catchy Title's female ancestry was not technically Thoroughbred as it could not be traced to one of the foundation mares of the breed.
 She was a product of the half-bred Verdict family, whose ancestry could be traced no further back than an unnamed mare foaled in 1837.
 So many non-thoroughbreds from this family won major races that they were admitted to the General Stud Book in 1969 as Half-Bred Family 3.
 Members of this family include Quashed, Attraction and Sonic Lady.